 As an example, the average amount a caterer charges for one wedding guest is $63.
 But caterers have to carefully calculate the cost of food and labour before they determine their prices and their budget.
 As a result, that number can vary a lot.

-In general, catering companies can make an average profit of about 10 to 12 percent at events.4 (In contrast, restaurants make an average profit of about four to seven percent.)4 In 2017, annual revenues for catering companies in Canada ranged from about $30,000 to $5 million.7
+In general, catering companies can make an average profit of about 10 to 12 percent at events.
+(In contrast, the same source says that restaurants make an average profit of about four to seven percent.)
+In 2017, annual revenues for catering companies in Canada ranged from about $30,000 to $5 million.

 Across Canada, caterers earn about $32,538 a year, on average, according to Neuvoo.
 PayScale says catering managers earn a median salary of $46,194.
 And Neuvoo data shows that a catering server makes about $27,300 a year, on average.